Our foundation curriculum offers a fundamental approach to master the basics of training.

 Each day has a specific movement emphasis, followed by strength training which is directly related to that.
 Our program varies between lower/upper body lifts and conditioning.

 Day 2 addresses core strength/stability and energy system development.

 The program progresses weekly with changes in intensity, volume, rest time, and type of exercise.
 Progressions are necessary so we can improve performance and prevent plateaus .

 Committing to Activ8’s competitive program, each athlete will master the fundamental movement patterns and develop a strong training base to be prepared for next level training.
 Furthermore, training at Activ8 prepares and keeps fresh each athlete for their up coming season.

 Our goal is for every high school graduate of the elite program to receive a scholarship to play collegiate sports.

-The same holds true for our JC and Collegiate athletes looking to play on the next level.
+The Elite Athletic Development Program is for JC and Collegiate athletes looking to play on the next level.